Mathieu-Desrochers/Learning-AWS/cloud-practitioner.md

 Block all public access, Safety at bucket or account level, Overrules everything
 Static website hosting, Index document, Error document
 Bucket website endpoint (s3-website.ca-central-1.amazonaws.com)
-Versioning, Version IDs are strings (xqkPZ...4P), Latest is returned
+Versioning with strings IDs (xqkPZ...4P), Latest is returned
 Overriting key creates new object with bumped version
 Deleting adds delete marker version, can delete it to undelete
 Deleting version rollbacks to previous one